-So stop moving from one program to another, changing your routine every 4 weeks because your afraid of adaption and blaming your genetic for the lack of progress.
+So stop moving from one program to another, changing your routine every 4 weeks because you're afraid of adaption and blaming your genetic for the lack of progress.

 5. Having the wrong expectations

 This somehow brings us back to point 4.
-It is important to adjust your expectation from the get go.
+It is important to adjust your expectation from the get-go.
 Setting realistic goals is fundamental to keep you going.
-You don’t want to aim to low, but don’t want to be unrealistic either.
-At the begging of your journey you need a few wins to build confidence you can do it.
+You don’t want to aim too low, but don’t want to be unrealistic either.
+At the begging of your journey, you need a few wins to build the confidence you can do it.

 Sure as a newbie you will see the difference in the mirror in no time.
 But then things will slow down and you’ll be tempted to speed things up…please don’t! (will talk about this some other times).
 Be patient, keep working hard and go back to point 1 to 4 if things stop going your way!

-If you have read this article this far congratulations, is time for a bonus tip:
+If you have read this article this far congratulation, is time for a bonus tip: